ETH3D/badslam/applications/badslam/doc/command_line.md

 #### Input paths ####

 * `--import_calibration` (default ""): Load the calibration from the given base path (as three files, with extensions .depth_intrinsics.txt, .color_intrinsics.txt, and .deformation.txt).
-Applies to the command line mode only, not to the GUI.

 #### Sequential parameters ####